-When it comes to understanding your bank accounts, the checking account is the simplest one.
+When it comes to an understanding your bank accounts, the checking account is the simplest one.
 This is where you carry out normal transactions with your checks, debit cards, online account or just walking into a branch.
-You get to pay bills, make deposits, make payments and transfer money super easy with these accounts.
+You get to pay bills, make deposits, make payments, and transfer money super easily with these accounts:

 - ATM – An automatic teller machine is a super-easy way to get to the money in your checking account.
 As long as you use in-network machines you can get it without fees too, which means it’s also free access from wherever you are.

 - Debit Card – This is another free method to access your money and use it without ever having to touch the cash itself.
 When you make a payment with a debit card you swipe it like a credit card, but the money comes out instantly like if you’d paid cash or with a check.